Brazil nuts contain beneficial nutrients and minerals, including selenium. They may also help support your thyroid function and overall health.

 - Fiber: 2.1 grams

-Additionally, they have higher concentrations of magnesium, copper, and zinc than most other nuts, although the exact amounts of these nutrients can vary depending on climate and soil (3).
+Additionally, they have higher concentrations of magnesium, copper, and zinc, although the exact amounts of these nutrients can vary depending on climate and soil (2).

 Selenium is a trace element that is vital for the proper functioning of your body.
 It is essential for your thyroid and influences your immune system and cell growth (